2013 Porsche Panamera Hybrid

 The full-leather option adds rich, heavily stitched leather to the dashboard and doors.
 An alcantara roofliner is available and extra leather is available on just about everything, including the rearview mirror, steering column and air vents.
 It's all very handsome.

-The driver's position is low for the typical luxury sedan, and similar to that in the 911 sports car.
-The standard seats may be the best there are.
-They're not fancy, in terms of a million adjustments, but it's easy to get them right, and they deliver a fabulous combination of support, grip and long-range comfort.
+The driver's position is similar to that in the 911 sports car, low for a luxury sedan.
+The standard seats are not fancy, but they deliver a fabulous combination of support, grip and long-range comfort.
 Power seats are standard, while 14-way adjustment comes in the Panamera Turbo, and 18-way sport seats are available.

 The biggest problem inside the Panamera, perhaps the only potential deal breaker, is rearward visibility.
 The side mirrors are triangular shaped and don't offer very broad scope.
 It takes awhile to get comfortable with them, especially for drivers who rely heavily on the side mirrors in traffic.
 The rearview mirror isn't any better.
 The rear glass may seem large, but its angle makes it look like a slot through the rearview mirror.
 Looking over the shoulders backing up, the fat rear pillars block large arcs of the surroundings.
 The obstacle warning system helps, but what you'll see is a pictograph of potential obstacles on the dash, rather than the obstacles themselves.
 The rearview camera is optional and we recommend getting it.
 It should be standard.
 It makes backing up safer because it's easier to spot a child.
 On a practical basis, it makes parking quicker and less stressful because the driver can see just how far back the bumper to that other car is or spot posts or holes you may want to avoid.